Skip to main content

 Senior Engineer behavioral interviews focus on technical decision-making, mentoring, influence without authority, delivery under pressure, and cross-team collaboration.
 Interviewers want to see that you can lead technically, make sound trade-offs, and elevate those around you.

-How are Senior Engineer behavioral interviews different from EM interviews?
+How are Senior Engineer behavioral interviews different from Engineering Manager interviews?

 Senior Engineer interviews focus more on technical leadership, system design decisions, and IC influence rather than people management.
 You're expected to show how you drive technical excellence, mentor others, and make architecture decisions - not how you run 1:1s or manage performance.